KlipperScreen/KlipperScreen/docs/Configuration.md

 # Time in seconds before the Job Status closes itself if an error is encountered
 # job_error_timeout: 0

-# Allows the cursor to be displayed on the screen
-# show_cursor: False

 # If multiple printers are defined, this can be set the name of the one to show at startup.
 # default_printer: MyPrinter